Love hotel

-A love hotel is a type of short-stay hotel found around the world operated primarily for the purpose of allowing guests privacy for sexual activities.
-The name originates from "Hotel Love" in Osaka, which was built in 1968 and had a rotating sign.
+A love hotel is a type of short-stay hotel found around the world operated primarily for the purpose of allowing guests privacy for sex.
+The name originates from "Hotel Love" in Osaka, Japan.
 Although love hotels exist all over the world, the term "love hotel" is often used to refer specifically to those located within Japan.

 Distinguishing characteristics

 Love hotels can usually be identified using symbols such as hearts and the offer of a room rate for a "rest" (休憩, kyūkei) as well as for an overnight stay.
 The period of a "rest" varies, typically ranging from one to three hours.
 Cheaper daytime off-peak rates are common.
 In general, reservations are not possible, and leaving the hotel will forfeit access to the room; overnight-stay rates become available only after 22:00.
 These hotels may be used for prostitution, although they are sometimes used by budget-travelers sharing accommodation.

 Entrances are discreet, and interaction with staff is minimized.
-Rooms are often selected from a panel of buttons, and the bill may be settled by pneumatic tube, automatic cash machine, or paying an unseen staff member behind a pane of frosted glass.
+Rooms are often selected from a panel of buttons, and the bill may be settled by pneumatic tube, vending machine, or paying an unseen staff member behind a pane of frosted glass.
 Parking lots will often be concealed and windows will be few, so as to maximize privacy.

 Although cheaper hotels are often simply furnished, higher-end hotels may feature fanciful rooms decorated with anime characters, be equipped with rotating beds, ceiling mirrors, karaoke machines, and unusual lighting.
 They may be styled similarly to dungeons or other fantasy scenes, sometimes including S&M gear.

 These hotels are typically either concentrated in city districts close to stations, near highways on the city outskirts or in industrial districts.
 Love hotel architecture is sometimes garish, with buildings shaped like castles, boats or UFOs and lit with neon lighting.
 Some more recent love hotels are ordinary looking buildings, distinguished mainly by having small, covered or no windows.